rudi77/sdc/project5/writeup.md

 #### Image Processing Pipeline ####
 1. Use a sliding window search to detect possible vehicles
 2. Generate a heatmap.
 The heatmap is used to reduce false positives as well as to identify vehicles
-3. Suround the detected vehicles with a bounding box
+3. Mark detected vehicles with a bounding box

-#### Lane Line Detection ####
-1. Detect lane lines
+4. Detect lane lines

 ## Preprocessing
-The following sections describe the necessary steps that were taken to implement a working vehicle classifier.
+Preprocessing includes dataset generation und training a classifier.

 ### 1. Dataset Generation
-I downloaded the [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicles](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) dataset which was provided by [Udacity](https://udacity.com) and copied them into separate folders.
-Then I iterated over each  `vehicle` and `non-vehicle` and computed a feature vector.
+I downloaded the [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicles](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) dataset which was provided by [Udacity](https://udacity.com) and copied them into two separate folders respectively.
+Then I iterated over each  `vehicle` and `non-vehicle` image and computed a feature vector.
 I implemented this step in the `create_feature_row()` function in the `dataset_generator.py` file.
 I also added the corresponding label/class (CAR=1, NOTCAR=0) to the end of the feature vector.
 Finally, I generated a [pandas](http://pandas.pydata.org/) dataframe from the feature vectors and stored the frame as csv file.
+This file is later used to generate training and tet sets for the classifier.

 Here is an example of a randomly chosen car and non-car image.
 ![][image1]